lakehq/sail/docs/guide/tasks/data-access.md

 : These are paths in AWS S3 or an S3-compatible object storage, such as `s3://bucket/path/to/data`.

+`hdfs://` URIs

+: These are paths in HDFS, such as `hdfs://namenode:port/path/to/data`.

 ::: info

 - For local file systems, the path can refer to a file or a directory.